The Vancouver International Boat Show takes place in January at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 Hotels, Parking & Transit Tips

 TIP #6: Check out the hotel discounts available to you on the Vancouver Boat Show’s website if you’re coming from out of town (or are a local wanting a staycation).
 Some of the hotels have early cut-off dates, but others are available until they are full.
-Hotels offering discounts in 2026 include the Pinnacle Harbourfront, Vancouver Marriott Pinnacle Downtown, Executive Hotel Le Soleil, and a couple of others, all of which are close to the Convention Centre.
+Hotels typically offering discounts include the Pinnacle Harbourfront, Vancouver Marriott Pinnacle Downtown, Executive Hotel Le Soleil and more.

 TIP #7: Another place to check out hotel deals is the website StayVancouverHotels.com.
 If you book through that site you can get a bonus gift, including your choice of a gift card to be used at a variety of different places.
 You can also sometimes get tickets to events.

-TIP #10: There is pay parking at Granville Island, but it fills up quickly on busy days and is usually limited to a maximum of three hours.
-Give yourself lots of time, though, to get back from the Convention Centre before your time runs out.
+TIP #9: There is pay parking at Granville Island, but it fills up quickly on busy days and is usually limited to a maximum of three hours.

 Other Information